Deepanshu-analyst/NFT-Cryptopunk_Analysis/README.md

 **🖥️ NFT Price and Sales Data Analysis (SQL) 📊**

-In this repository, explore comprehensive SQL queries and analysis of NFT (Non-Fungible Token) price trends and sales data spanning four years.
+In this project,i explored comprehensive SQL queries and analysis of NFT (Non-Fungible Token) price trends and sales data spanning four years.
 Dive into structured datasets to uncover insights into pricing dynamics, market trends, and transaction patterns within the evolving NFT landscape.

 **🔍 Key Features:**